torniker/me/content/about.md

 description = "about Tornike Razmadze "
 +++

-Software Engineer, Developer, Go (golang) enthusiast...
-Always in search of something new and eager to study and become a better professional.
-Fullstack Developer.
-Enjoy sharing information and experience.
+Software Engineer, Developer, Go enthusiast (Gopher)...

 #### More Then 15 Years of Working Experience